Spu7Nix/SPWN-language/README.md

 You can either use the installers for your operating system, or build SPWN from source.
 Please note that building from source will give you access to newer features and bug fixes, but **may be unstable**.

+#### Universal
+With Rust installed:
+- Run `cargo install spwn`
+- Wait for it to compile, and you're set.

+If you would like a pre-compiled package, look below.

 #### Windows
 1. Download the .msi file from the [latest release](https://github.com/Spu7Nix/SPWN-language/releases).
 2. Open the .msi file and follow the install wizard.